Why Divorce.com

 Our platform streamlines the divorce process, guiding you to a desired outcome with minimal stress.

-If everything is in order, you will receive a final divorce judgment (alternatively known as a divorce decree).
+If everything is in order, the court issues a Final Judgment of Dissolution (also called a divorce decree).

 Upfront pricing at a fraction of the cost of traditional divorce